The-Anomaly-be/clarifier/README.md

   - Use commas to separate ideas.
   - Include quality descriptors (e.g., "highres," "detailed").
   - Keep it concise but specific.
+** NEW: Stylization influence is now added directly in the function call **

 ### `negative_prompt`
 - **Description**: A text string listing qualities to avoid (e.g., `"worst quality, low quality, blurry, artifacts"`).